-Congo's Tshisekedi wins rival's backing in presidential race
+Congo's Tshisekedi and Kamerhe form presidential pact

 To ensure the electoral results stand up to scrutiny, the electoral commission must make sure ballots are counted manually after they are printed by the machines, CENCO said.

-Reporting by Jackson Njehia.
-Writing by Alessandra Prentice.
+Writing by Alessandra Prentice and Aaron Ross.
 Editing by Patrick Johnston